-Thus, many traffic stops occur simply because an officer wants to see if their reasonable suspicion can be confirmed.
+Many traffic stops occur simply because an officer wants to see if their reasonable suspicion can be confirmed.
 Legally speaking, reasonable suspicion only requires the officer who performs the stop to have “articulable facts” that the driver is doing something criminal.

 Your Rights if You’re Pulled Over by Police

 When pulled over by police in Colorado, you should generally assume the officer wants to collect evidence about your potential wrongdoing.
 Therefore, it’s extremely important to understand your rights and responsibilities under the law.

 When pulled over by police, the officer will ask you for your vehicle registration and your driver license.
 You must provide these.

 Afterward, the officer may ask you to step out of your vehicle.
 Calmly obey commands like this.